WiseLibs/better-sqlite3/docs/troubleshooting.md

 1. Make sure you're using nodejs v10.20.1 or later

+2. Make sure there are no spaces in the path of the directory you are installing in

-2. Make sure you have [`node-gyp`](https://github.com/nodejs/node-gyp#installation) globally installed, including all of [its dependencies](https://github.com/nodejs/node-gyp#on-unix).
+3. Make sure you have [`node-gyp`](https://github.com/nodejs/node-gyp#installation) globally installed, including all of [its dependencies](https://github.com/nodejs/node-gyp#on-unix).
 On Windows you may need to [configure some things manually](https://github.com/nodejs/node-gyp#on-windows).
 Use `npm ls node-gyp` to make sure none of your local packages installed an outdated version of `node-gyp` that is used over the global one.

-3. If you're using [Electron](https://github.com/electron/electron), try running [`electron-rebuild`](https://www.npmjs.com/package/electron-rebuild)
+4. If you're using [Electron](https://github.com/electron/electron), try running [`electron-rebuild`](https://www.npmjs.com/package/electron-rebuild)

-4. If you're using Windows, follow these steps.
+5. If you're using Windows, follow these steps.
 Do them **in this order**, and **don't skip steps**.

     1. Install the **latest** of node 10, 12, or 14.
     2. Install **latest** Visual Studio Community and Desktop Development with C++ extension.